-regulatory authority to promote broadband competition, including the authority to promulgate so-called "net neutrality" rules.166 Following this decision, the Federal Communications Commission adopted its Open Internet Order, which reclassified broadband service as a telecommunications service, subject to common carrier regulation under Title II of the Communications Act; the FCC forbore from applying to broadband many of those regulations, including section 251-252 interconnection obligations, and required any resulting state action to be "consistent" with its ruling.167 In June 2016, in United States Telecom Association, et al., v.
+authority to promote broadband competition, including the authority to promulgate so-called "net neutrality" rules.
+403 Following this decision, the Federal Communications Commission adopted its Open Internet Order, which reclassified broadband service as a telecommunications service, subject to common carrier regulation under Title II of the Communications Act; the FCC forbore from applying all such regulations, and required any resulting state action to be "consistent" with its ruling, 404 In June 2016, in United States Telecom Association, et al., v.
 FCC, Case.
 No. 15-1063, decided June 14, 2016, the DC Circuit applied the Verizon v.
 FCC precedent to uphold the FCC's Open Internet Order.

-There are also limits on the Commission's ability to affect the special access and spectrum markets, as the former is largely federalized,168 and the latter completely so.169 telecommunications market, or other regulating methods that remove barriers to infrastructure investment.
+There are also limits on the Commission's ability to affect the special access and spectrum markets, as the former is largely federalized, 405 and the latter completely so.
+406 particular, elementary and secondary schools and classrooms) by utilizing, in a manner consistent with the public interest, convenience, and necessity, price cap regulation, regulatory forbearance, measures that promote competition in the local telecommunications market, or other regulating methods that remove barriers to infrastructure investment.